-With a surprise ingredient, these wholesome brownies are mad with no egg, gluten, or flour!!
+With a surprise ingredient, these wholesome brownies are made with no egg, gluten, OR flour!!
 Feed your kids a nourishing snack after school TODAY!
 I promise…you’d never guess these were black bean brownies!

 I have seen more recipes with black beans baked into luscious chocolate treats than I can shake a stick at.

 This is not an original idea, by a long stretch!

 But every time I make these, everyone always wants the recipe, and I have hope that at least a few of my readers haven’t jumped on this bandwagon as of yet.
 That maybe, I will be the one to push them over that hump and give these deceptive treats a go!

 So dense and moist, no one ever guesses (and I mean NO one) that there are black bean lurking within.

 Easy food processor preparation